fstijnman/think_onward/README.md

 - What's the timeframe for which we need to predict?
 Days, weeks?
 At the time of the weather impact itself?
 - What causes a power outage irt weather?
 What causes extreme weather events?
   - Causally: extreme weather events -> extreme weather -> power outage
+- I found this in a [description](https://smc-datachallenge.ornl.gov/eagle/) of Eaglei data: *This dataset has been collected from utility’s public outage maps using an ETL process.
+Note that the number of “customers” does not necessarily equate to the number of people affected, as a “customer” reported by a utility could be one meter, one building, etc. Also included is the coverage of each state for each year included in the dataset.*

 # Loading data